jiaxchen2-c/DeepDRIM/README.md

 - x file: the representation of genes' expression file, use as the input of the model.
 - y file: the label for the corresponding pairs.
 - z file: indicate the gene name for each pair.
-- version0: The x file only include the primary image of the gene pair, can be used as input for model CNNC.
+- version0 folder: Includes the x file only include the primary image of the gene pair, can be used as input for model CNNC.
-- version11: The x file include the primary images and neighbor images for each gene pair, can be used as input for model DeepDRIM.
+- version11 folder: Includes the x file include the primary images and neighbor images for each gene pair, can be used as input for model DeepDRIM.